 Additional Annual Wellness Visit Coding Tips

-Before coding and billing for one or more E&M services, first determine whether some of the components of the medically necessary E&M service, such as a portion of the history exam, were part of the annual wellness visit.
+Before coding and billing for one or more E&M services, determine whether some of the components of the medically necessary E&M service, such as a portion of the history exam, were part of the annual wellness visit.
 If that's the case, these components should not be included when determining the most appropriate level of the billable E&M service.

 If you've been researching how to code and bill for the annual wellness visit, you may have seen HCPCS code G0468.
 Unless you work in a federally qualified health center (FQHC), this HCPCS code would not apply.
 G0468 is used by FQHCs to code and bill for AWVs and IPPEs.
 Its long descriptor is "Federally qualified health center (FQHC) visit, IPPE or AWV; a FQHC visit that includes an initial preventive physical examination (IPPE) or annual wellness visit (AWV) and includes a typical bundle of Medicare-covered services that would be furnished per diem to a patient receiving an IPPE or AWV," while its short descriptor is "FQHC visit, IPPE or AWV."

 Finally, it's important to understand that when you furnish the annual wellness visit, many Medicare Part B preventive services may be provided as optional elements.
 Such services can include advance care planning, depression screening, alcohol misuse screen and counseling, and counseling to prevent tobacco use.
-If you're interested in learning how to code Medicare Part B preventive services, we recommend you read this blog.